bonni208/Business_Ethics/Business_Ethics.md

 **Questions for reflection**

+Answer the following questions in writing or linked video in your notes.

 - Do you think media literacy could help some people avoid processes of radicalization?
 Or are the social drivers too strong?
 - Are all conspiracy theories bad?
 Are all wrong?
 What do you think makes a conspiracy theory harmful?
 Do you hold beliefs that others would dismiss as conspiracy theory?
 - Do you know anyone that has gone down the conspiracy rabbit hole on an issue?
 What have you learned from that experience about what drives conspiracy thinking?